Travel guide

 How many GB for a Naxos getaway

-For a few days of beach, maps, and photos, 1 GB for every 2-3 days will be comfortable.
-If you make videos, many stories, or share your connection with your partner, estimate more.
-This table guides you based on the type of getaway.
+For a few days of beach, maps, and photos, 1 GB for every 2-3 days is comfortable.
+If you make videos, many stories, or share your connection with your partner, calculate more.
+This table gives you an idea depending on the type of getaway.

-Days in Naxos Light usage (maps, chat) Medium usage (social media, photos)
+Days in Naxos Light use (maps, chat) Medium use (social media, photos)

 3 days (long weekend) 1 GB 3 GB